QuickNS/azure-data-share-automation/Readme.md

 The `.vscode/launch.json` includes the required configuration to debug the Azure Function.
 Make sure the *Debug Azure Function* configuration is selected on the *Run and Debug* (Ctrl+Shift+D) options.

+Before you execute the function locally, make sure Azurite is started by running the `Azurite: Start` command in Visual Studio Code.

+The function will go through the same steps as the `dest.py` script detailed above and will achieve the same result.

 > Note: the function will quickly exit if no invitations are found.
 You can use the `source.py` file on the `python` folder to setup an invitation before running the function to test the behavior.

-The function will go through the same steps as the `dest.py` script detailed above and will achieve the same result.

 ### Authentication